 Membership of the Alliance Française costs only €10 per year and you can sign up with a member of the Committee at any of the events.

-The presentation will be Ballade en Anjou (A journey through Anjou) by Gerard Margat, and will explore the landscape, history, geography and food and wine of the region which includes the Loire Valley.
+The presentation was on Ballade en Anjou (A journey through Anjou) by Gerard Margat, and will explore the landscape, history, geography and food and wine of the region which includes the Loire Valley.
 You may be familiar with it from driving or cycling there and will be very interested to get an overview and new insights from a very knowledgeable native.
 There is a rumour that we may even have some local wine to sample to make the experience as immersive as possible!

 So, come along on Monday night 16th October at 8.30 to the Club House Hotel and re-discover the Loire.